 |Well done||6-7 minutes on each side|

 |Beef kebabs||2.5 – 4 cm||Rare||5 -10 minutes, turning regularly|

 |Large joints||The easiest way of telling if it’s done to your liking is to push a meat thermometer into the thickest part.
 Cook until the internal temperature is 65˚C (150˚F).||Approx. 18-20 minutes per 450 g|

 Although the last-minute dash to buy charcoal will be familiar to most of us when talking about fuel for the barbie, a little forward planning can make a world of difference.
 Adding wood chippings will enhance the flavour of your meat and you can tailor the chippings you choose to what you’re cooking for the best results.
-Discover our guide to the best chippings to add to your fire.

 Sunny days may be few and far between here in England, but nevertheless, investing in some solid barbecue equipment will be worth it in the long run.
 If your budget is limited and a new barbecue is not on the menu, even a solid pair of barbecue tongs can make the world of difference.
-This pair from Weber is a safe bet.

 While it may tempting to whack a few sausages on the grill and call it a day, barbecue cuisine has so much more potential.
 We have a wealth of recipes that are perfect for a hot summers day and a hungry crowd.
 These succulent sirloin kebabs are accompanied by a fresh tomato and tarragon dressing, while these barbecued steaks may be one for the adults, benefitting from a gutsy Shiraz sauce.
 If you’re looking to impress, these sticky short ribs will do the job.
 Marinade for three days prior to ensure the sweet and tangy sauce reaches its full flavour potential.
 And if all else fails, you can’t go wrong with a homemade burger.